AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/data-partners/acxiom-prospecting-data-import.md

 <br>      ![Searching existing datasets](../../../../images/tutorials/create/acxiom-prospect-suppression-data-sourcing/image-source-dataset.png)
   * **Profile Dataset** - Toggle to enable your dataset for Profile.
 This allows you to create a holistic view of an entity’s attributes and behaviors.
 Data from all Profile-enabled datasets will be included in Profile.
 This option will only be visiable when the chosen dataset has a schema with a Profile option enabled.
   * **Error Diagnostics** - This option instructs the connector to produce error diagnostics which can be referenced using the Adobe API.
 [Error Diagnostics overview](../../../../../ingestion/quality/error-diagnostics.md)
   * **Enable Partial Ingestion** - Partial batch ingestion is the ability to ingest data containing errors, up to a certain threshold.
 With this capability, users can successfully ingest all their correct data into Adobe Experience Platform while all their incorrect data is batched separately, along with details as to why it is invalid.
-[Partial ingestion overview](../../../../../ingestion/batch-ingestion/partial.md)
+For more information, read the [Partial ingestion overview](../../../../../ingestion/batch-ingestion/partial.md)
 * **Dataflow Details**
-  * **Dataflow Name** - The name this dataflow will appear as in the logging.
-By default this will use the name of the file that is being imported
+  * **Dataflow Name** - The name of the dataflow.
+By default, this will use the name of the file that is being imported.
-  * **Description** - Optional description for logging.
+  * **Description (Optional)** - A brief description of your dataflow.
 * **Alerts** - Adobe Experience Platform can produce event-based alerts which users can subscribe to, these options all a running dataflow to trigger these.
-[Alert overview](../../alerts.md)
+For more information, read the [alerts overview](../../alerts.md)
   * **Sources Dataflow Run Start** - Issues an alert when the dataflow starts.
   * **Sources Dataflow Run Success** - Issues an alert when the dataflow ends without error.
   * **Sources Dataflow Run Failure** - Issues an alert when the dataflow ends with a failure status.